opencollector/jntajis-python/docs/source/api.rst

 The MJ character table (*MJ文字一覧表*) defines a vast set of Kanji (*漢字*) characters used in information processing of Japanese texts initially developed by Information-technology Promotion Agency.

 The MJ shrink conversion map (*MJ縮退マップ*) was also developed alongside for the sake of interoperability between MJ-aware systems and systems based on Unicode, which is used to transliterate complex, less-frequently-used character variants to commonly-used, more-used ones.
+It defines four different transliteration scheme, and you can specify any combinations of those by the flags defined in :py:class:`MJShrinkSchemeCombo`.

 .. py:class:: MJShrinkSchemeCombo